Amari Cooper Player Prop Bets for NFL Week 6 | Dallas vs. New England 10/17/2021

 - Note: Cooper's stats vs. Patriots date back to 2016.

-- The Patriots have the NFL's sixth-ranked pass defense this season, surrendering 224.2 yards per game through the air.
+- The Patriots have the NFL's sixth-ranked pass defense this season, allowing 224.2 yards per game through the air.

-- The Patriots' defense is fifth in the NFL, conceding 1.2 passing touchdowns per game.
+- The Patriots have given up six passing TDs this season (1.2 per game), ranking them fifth among NFL defenses.

 Recent Performances